Leonarda Balog

-Leonarda Balog (born 5 February 1993) is a Croatian football defender currently playing for SKN St. Pölten in the Austrian ÖFB-Frauenliga.
+Leonarda Balog (born 5 February 1993) is a Croatian footballer who plays as a defender for SKN St. Pölten in the Austrian ÖFB-Frauenliga.

 Career

 Balog played for Plamen Križevci and ŽNK Osijek of the Croatian 1.
 HNLŽ from 2005 to 2011.
 While at ŽNK Osijek in 2010, she played her first Champions League match.
 In 2011, she then joined Unia Racibórz of the Polish Ekstraliga, had a brief spell at German 2.
 Bundesliga side 1.
 FFC Recklinghausen in 2013 before returning to Poland later that year to settle at Zagłębie Lubin.